 With a record number of us getting dogs during lockdown, the city’s bars and restuarants have responded in kind by allowing our four-legged friends into an unprecidented number of establishments.
 In fact, it would probably have been easier (and quicker) to list the venues in the city that DON’T allow dogs in.

 Alas, here’s our pick of the very best dog friendly spots in the city centre.
 Keep an eye out for our lowdown on venues in the suburbs coming soon too…

-I’ll start off here as since it’s opened there are not many weeks gone by when we haven’t been.
-It’s a proper dog-friendly place, the staff are always pleased to see our little lad and they always make a fuss of him and us when we go in.
-There’s usually somewhere decent to sit and not feel like your lead will end up tripping up one of their many punters.
+Schloss is a proper dog-friendly place, the staff are always pleased to see your little doggy and they’ll always make a fuss.
 Dog bowls are always on hand for the dogs and the food and drink are always top notch as a treat for you.

 Albert’s Schloss, 27 Peter St, Manchester M2 5QR08

 One of the finest bars in the NQ.
 It’s a regular place for a Friday Night Pint after a long week of work without your dog.
 It’s also a great place to take your best four-legged mate to the boozer.
 They’ll look great sat on one of their high stools or tucked away in a booth too.
 The food is brilliant and the beer is top notch.